-Private Wealth Management utilized different execution venues to execute client orders as it operates an "open architecture" model for executing all fixed income trades unless the open architecture platform did not support a certain product or an order was subject to specific instructions.
-Where this was the case, Private Wealth Management may have traded through the GS Global Markets Division.
-GS is a member of the Goldman Sachs group of companies.
+Private Wealth Management utilised different execution venues to execute client orders.
+Private Wealth Management operates an "open architecture" model for executing all fixed income trades unless the open architecture platform does not support a certain product or an order is subject to specific instructions.
+Where this was the case, Private Wealth Management traded through the Global Markets Division.